 Hooray!
-It’s the time of year again when I get to work toward new portfolio images and be creative!
-It’s a chance for me to get inspired and do some new things.
-I also have time to think and address some of the questions or issues photographers and dancers run into when it comes to shooting etiquette and working together.
+It’s the time of year again when I get to work on new portfolio images and be creative!
+It’s a chance for me to get inspired and try out something new.
+I also finally have the time to think and address some of the questions or issues photographers and dancers run into when it comes to etiquette and working together.

-Last week, I had a professional dancer in the studio and of course, before getting down to work, we were talking.
+Last week, I had a professional dancer in the studio and of course, before getting down to work, we were chatting.
 She had recently done a few shoots with photographers who were not fully seasoned in working with dancers, and as a result, she had some bad experiences.
-Nothing major, but of course it got me thinking and wanting to bring these points up to you guys in case it can help you the next time you are portfolio building too!
+Nothing major, but of course it made me want to bring these points up to you guys in case it can help you the next time you are working on your portfolio!

 1) Discuss terms with your dancers before you shoot.
 Let them know what you are interested in doing and what they can expect in return.
 The dancer I mentioned expected to receive high resolution files in exchange for her time.
 When the photographer refused to give them up, she felt taken advantage of, and needless to say, she didn’t speak highly of the photographer to her fellow pro dancers.

 Before any shoot, whether it’s creative, assignment or commissioned, I make sure the dancer knows what to expect, the conditions she/he’ll be dancing under, and what they receive at the end of the shoot.

 If you have them sign a model release, it’s a good idea to do that prior to the shoot or at the beginning so there are no surprises for either of you going forward.

 If you are shooting a concept that will benefit your portfolio more than the dancer, you might want to throw in a few extra shots for their needs as well.
 All dancers need images for self-promotion, especially good ones!